winters0x64/WebSec/Misc/Log/Done.md

 + Started reading about hacking automobiles using the web. -> Done

 9/02/2024
-+ Gave some final touches to my challenge.
++ Gave some final touches to my challenge. -> Done
-+ Read writeup for another csp dice ctf.
++ Read writeup for another csp dice ctf. -> Done
-+ Learned about SSO.
++ Learned about SSO. -> Done

+16/02/2024 and the pas few days

++ Tested AUMS -> Done
++ Learned more about SAML and OAuth -> Done

+19/02/2024

++ Upsolve quickstyle